BalkamFR/callmemaybe/README.md

 ## Performance Analysis

-- **Accuracy**: 100% on the prompts shared with `data/correction/function_calling_corrections.json` (8/8), well above
-  the 90% target from the subject.
-- **Validity**: every generated output is valid, parseable JSON — no syntax errors — because the JSON structure itself (braces, separators, quotes) is written by the program, not sampled from the model.
+- **Structural validity**: the braces, separators, and delimiting quotes of the JSON structure are always written by the program itself, never sampled from the model — which eliminates most JSON syntax errors that free-form prompting would produce.
+A string's value, however, is still freely generated text before being truncated: in the edge case where the model never produces a closing quote within the allotted token budget, the corresponding entry falls back to the error mechanism (`error` + `raw_output`) instead of silently producing an invalid output.
-- **Speed**: the full 11-prompt test set, including loading the model, runs in about 10-15 seconds on CPU, far under the 5-minute budget.
+- **Speed**: each prompt is processed in a few seconds on CPU, well under the 5-minute budget set by the subject for the full test set.
-- **Reliability**: generation is deterministic (greedy decoding via `argmax`, no sampling), so results are stable across repeated runs.
+- **Reliability**: generation is deterministic (greedy decoding via `argmax`, no sampling), so results are stable across repeated runs for a given prompt and function set.

 ## Testing Strategy